Planning Your Dashboard

 - “How” corresponds to how these pieces of information are to be displayed.

 After the visualization is complete, you can use the tools to work forward and backward:

 - Forward.
 Use the wireframes to experiment with new metrics and potential reports that may have occurred to team members as part of the wireframing process.

 - Backward.
 Your technical team can break down dashboard tabs into individual reports, which can be broken down into individual metrics.
 These metrics can be decomposed into their source attributes and facts, which trace all the way back to the source fields from your enterprise data systems.

 The process by which wireframes are developed occurs in the following general steps.

 Before you begin, verify that you have completed the steps in this document leading up to the wireframing process.

 GoodData considers the wireframing process to be a critical component of the implementation process.
-You should invest as much time as needed to reach agreement among stakeholders on the wireframes for your project.
+You should invest as much time as needed to reach agreement among stakeholders on the wireframes for your workspace.

 - Match report fields to data fields.
 Each field in each report should be matched up to a field among your data sources.
 As part of this matchup, you should verify that the data type of the field is consistent between source and all destination reports.

 - Walk through the use cases.
 Each representative stakeholder in your reports should walk through how he or she would use the reports to make their primary decisions and to take actions from them.
 If the reports do not readily enable decisive action, you should review the wireframe again.